arburksUMich/python-multiprocessing/README.md

 # Getting Started with the Python Multiprocessing Package

 This repository contains workshop materials for the workshop, "Getting Started with the Python Multiprocessing Package" at the University of Michigan.
 See the slides directory for a PDF version of the slides.
 The code directory contains all the source code we will use for the exercises.
-The video recording from the workshop can be found at https://www.mivideo.it.umich.edu/media/t/1_i60d4nfu/181860561 (requires U-M authentication)
+The video recording from the workshop can be found at https://www.mivideo.it.umich.edu/media/t/1_i60d4nfu/181860561 (requires U-M authentication).

 ## Python Memory Management
 We begin with a brief discussion on memory management in Python.
 Soon, we will see why this matters in the context of multitasking and multiprocessing.